gmstenson/star-wars-python-exercise/README.md

     2. Output a list of the female characters to a text file.
 Each row in the file should include a row number as well as a character's name, ID number, and eye color.

+**Important note: If you don't see the output file after running the script, check if you're looking in the right directory.
+The output file will be created in the directory where the script was run.**

 ## Features